justusm00/ebc-project/README.md

 - If we can't get to 15 minutes in our presentation :D

-# Code workflow for MLP gap filling
+# Code workflow for gap filling

 ## Preprocessing

-1. In columns.py, specify
-    - columns used from flux data (COLS_FLUXES) and meteo data (COLS_METEO), all others are dropped
-    - columns used as training features (COLS_FEATURES) and labels (COLS_LABELS), of course these must be included in COLS_FLUXES or COLS_METEO

-2. Run script preprocessing_pipeline.py.
+Run script preprocessing_pipeline.py.
 This creates the following files:
 - data_merged_with_nans.csv, flux_data_preprocessed.csv and meteo_data_preprocessed.csv under PATH_PREPROCESSED
-    - test_data.csv and training_data.csv under PATH_MLP_TRAINING
+- test_data.csv and training_data.csv under PATH_MODEL_TRAINING

-3. Specify MLP parameters in MLP.py and run script.
-This trains the MLP and saves it under PATH_MODEL_SAVES.
-If normalization is True, the trainset statistics are also saved under PATH_MODEL_SAVES

-4. Specify parameters in gap_filling.py and run the script.
-This creates two gapfilled datasets (one for GW and one for BG) under PATH_GAPFILLED.
-The model is automatically loaded according to the parameters specified.
-If normalization is true, the trainset statistics are automatically loaded.
+## MLP Training

+In MLP.py, you need to specify:
+- features
+- labels
+- normalization T/F
+- your initials
+- further training / architecture params

+When running the script, the model name is automatically created.
+The features and and labels are saved under model_saves/mlp/features and model_saves/mlp/labels, so that they can later be loaded for the gap filling.
+For each unique configuration of features/labels, a hash is created and added to the model name.
+This way, it is possible to easily train the same model architecture with different features / labels and use it directly for prediction without having to redefine anything in columns.py.
+If normalization is set to True, the trainset statistics (mean and standard deviation) are saved to model_saves/mlp/statistics.
+It is important that the trainset statistics are used also to normalize the testset or new, unlabeled data.

+TODO: find a way around hardcoding the params

+## Random Forest Training

+In RandomForest.py, you need to specify the features and labels that should be used for training.
+The features can be different from the ones used for the MLP, but the labels should be the same.
+The script fits the random forest to the test data using some hardcoded parameters (feel free to change).
+Similar to the MLP training, a hash is created based on the features and labels and the model is saved to model_saves/rf/ using this hash.

+## Gap filling

+In gap_filling.py, you only need to specify the path where the MLP and the RF are saved and the path to the preprocessed data.
+Everything else (features, labels, model architecture etc.) is determined from the model path.
+The script creates two files under data/gapfilled/ :

+- BG_gapfilled.csv
+- GW_gapfilled.csv

+The data contains separate columns for gapfilling done with Marginal Distribution Sampling (-> the _f columns), MLP (-> the _f_mlp columns) and RF (-> the _f_rf columns).